nico/clangtut/tut.markdown

 communicate with the lexer.
 Our first program will not do anything useful, it only constructs a `Preprocessor` and exits again.

+(XXX: it's possible to directly create a lexer as well; see `HTMLRewrite.cpp`.
+This is for example useful in raw mode.)

 The constructor takes no less than 5 arguments: A `Diagnostic` object, a `LangOptions` object, a `TargetInfo` object, a `SourceManager` object, and finally a `HeaderSearch` object.
 Let's break down what those objects are good